Amareteklay/sdg-quiz/README.md

 # User stories

-- As a user, I want to take a quiz about SDGs to assess my understanding so that I can be more mindful about sustainability.
+- As a user, I want to take a quiz about SDGs to assess my knowledge and understanding of the SDGs so that I can be more mindful about sustainability.
 - As a user, I want to see how others are doing in the quiz so that I can compare my performance to others.
 - As a user, I want to read basic facts about the SDGs so that I can refresh my memory.
-- As a user, I want to be able to get feedback at each stage of the game so that I can understand if my actions are properly handled by the application.
+- As a user, I want to be able to get feedback at each stage of the quiz so that I can understand if my actions are properly handled by the application.
 - As a user, I want to know how many questions there are and how many I have left so that I can expect when the quiz ends.
 - As a user, I want to see my results both for each question and overall so that I learn from questions I fail to answer too.
 - As a user, I want to be able to choose what to do and be given appropriate feedback when I make mistakes so that I get the best out of the quiz.